DataDog/hiring-engineers/answers.md

 - [x] Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-- In order to create a custom agent check, I follow the documentation (R11) and create 2 files *my_metric.py* and *my_metric.yaml* inside the following folders */etc/dd-agent/checks.d* and */etc/dd-agent/conf.d* respectively.\
+- In order to create a custom agent check, I follow the documentation (R11) and create 2 files *my_metric.py* and *my_metric.yaml* inside the following folders */etc/dd-agent/checks.d* and */etc/dd-agent/conf.d* respectively\
 I run the following commands:\
 `$ cd ~/.datadog-agent/checks.d/`\
 `$ touch my_metric.py`\